 Steve Cohen's "That’s Funny, You Don’t Look Antisemitic: an anti-racist analysis of Left antisemitism", first published in 1984, was a seminal work.
 Workers' Liberty is selling copies of the third edition, published in 2019: 212 pages for £5, plus postage.

 This now classic book should be read by everyone active on the left.
-It looks at the history of Left antisemitism from a Marxist perspective.
+It looks at the history of Left antisemitism from a socialist perspective.

 Get the book